 While they’re very different, Arthritis and Fibromyalgia (FMS) are two painful conditions that commonly go together.
-Often confused for the same condition, Rheumatoid Arthritis (RA) and Fibromyalgia are medically two different health problems that share very similar symptoms.
+Often confused for the same condition, Rheumatoid Arthritis (RA) and Fibromyalgia are medically two different health problems that share very similar symptoms and treatment options.

 Rheumatoid Arthritis is an autoimmune disease, which in plain terms means that the immune system mistakenly attacks healthy tissues as if they were foreign substances.
 This abnormal immune response causes inflammation that can damage joints and other areas in the body.
 While Fibromyalgia is considered an arthritis related condition, it is not a “true form” of arthritis as it does not cause tissue inflammation, nor does it damage joints or muscles.